 A living trust isn’t the only type of trust out there.
 Some families opt for the testamentary trust.
 Assets move into this basic, irrevocable trust as directed in a grantor’s will.
 As the grantor’s will directs the assets, the estate still proceeds through probate but more expediently than usual.
 Other families opt for more complex and specialized trusts.2

 As a reminder, this article is intended as an overview of living trusts, and not any kind of legal advice.
+Keep in mind that laws and other particulars may vary depending on your location and the firm you are working with.
 If you are considering a living trust or another kind of estate planning vehicle, the best “first step” is to talk to an attorney before you proceed further.

 1 – www.foxbusiness.com/personal-finance/2013/04/01/trust-me-what-need-to-know-about-trusts/ [4/1/13]